Always Encrypted with secure enclaves

 The secure enclave inside the SQL Server Engine can access sensitive data stored in encrypted database columns and the corresponding column encryption keys in plaintext.
 Before submitting a query that involves enclave computations to SQL Server, the client driver inside the application must verify the secure enclave is a genuine enclave based on a given technology (for example, VBS) and the code running inside the enclave has been signed for running inside the enclave.

-The process of verifying the enclave is called enclave attestation, and it usually involves a client driver within the application (and sometimes also SQL Server) contacting an external attestation service.
+The process of verifying the enclave is called enclave attestation, and it involves both a client driver within the application and SQL Server contacting an external attestation service.
 The specifics of the attestation process depend on the enclave technology and the attestation service.

 Always Encrypted with secure enclaves introduces the concept of enclave-enabled keys: